About Enhance the UK

 into therapy and after seeing the positive transition in herself, she decided to become a

-Zoe has now been appointed a Trustee for the charity.
+Zoe has now been appointed a Trustee for Enhance The UK.
 She hopes to contribute by bringing

 some of her counselling skills to aid answering people’s questions in the Love Lounge.